-Kevin Brawley is an educator, children’s choir director, public speaker, and professional development specialist from Charlotte, North Carolina.
+Kevin Brawley is an educator, children’s choir director, public speaker, creator of the curriculum planning app LOOP, and founder of Kinetic Development.
 He has been a public school teacher for nine years in Charlotte-Mecklenburg Schools at Torrence Creek Elementary, and a private guitar teacher for nine years prior to that.

 As a teacher, Kevin believes in every child’s ability to learn regardless of circumstance or background.
 He prides himself on having an inclusive and positive learning environment for all of his students – especially those with disabilities.
 His energetic and unorthodox teaching style is focused on student engagement, a willingness to search for unexpected teaching moments, and honest personal relationships with each of his students, which make the rigorous concepts he teaches easy to for them to get excited about.

 As a speaker, Kevin has an energetic and uplifting presence and burns to see a revival in education.
 He is passionate about removing the limitations of what people believe is possible in a classroom.
 Where others may see obstacles, Kevin sees opportunity for innovation and an infusion of new ideas.
-He has spoken around the country about teaching students with autism and has been chosen to address the entire staff of Charlotte-Mecklenburg Schools at their back to school learning symposium.
+He has spoken around the country sharing innovative ways to teach students with autism, and he has been chosen to address the entire staff of Charlotte-Mecklenburg Schools at their back to school learning symposium.
 He has also spoken at business events and to undergraduate music education students at UNC-Charlotte.